A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

 \subsubsection{Point Cloud Completion and Upsampling}

-The scanned data from 3D sensors are usually sparse, non-uniform, and incomplete.
+Scanned data from 3D sensors are usually sparse, non-uniform, and incomplete.
 Point cloud completion and upsampling aim to produce complete and dense point clouds from real scans.
+Denote the sparse or incomplete input as $I$, it aims to output more points $\triangle I$ to obtain a dense or complete one $I' = \{I, \triangle I\}$.
+A typical pipeline uses a feature extractor and an upsampling network as follows:

+In this task, GNNs can efficiently and dynamically capture the geometric structure of point clouds, providing both global and local topological information to avoid generating inconsistent content.

-The challenge lies in the recovery of complete object structure from noisy points.
-A two-stage framework is proposed in ECG~\cite{pan2020ecg}, by exploiting skeleton as the intermediate product for structure representation and developing a hierarchical encoder based on graph convolution to extract multi-scale edge features.
-In \cite{zhu2021towards}, Leap-type EdgeConv~\cite{wang2019dynamic} is used to capture local geometric features and a cross-cascade module to hierarchically combine local and global features.
-Shi~\emph{et al.}~\cite{shi2021graph} regard point cloud completion as a generation task and cast the input data and intermediate generation as controlling and supporting points, and a graph convolution network is utilized to guide the optimization process.
-For the task of upsampling, a multi-step point cloud upsampling network is proposed in \cite{yifan2019patch} to compute the K-nearest neighborhood for feature aggregation.
-Different from PU-GCN~\cite{qian2021pu} that integrates densely connected graph convolution into an Inception module, AR-GCN~\cite{wu2019point} incorporates residual connections into GCN to exploit the correlation between point clouds of different resolutions, as well as a graph adversarial loss to capture the characteristic of high-resolution ones.
-PUGeo-Net~\cite{qian2020pugeo} extends DGCNN by adding two modules for feature recalibration and point expansion.
+The challenge of completion lies in recovering complete object shapes from incomplete information.
+ECG~\cite{pan2020ecg} is a two-stage framework that exploits skeleton as the intermediate structural representation and introduces a hierarchical encoder based on graph convolution to extract multi-scale edge features.
+In \cite{zhu2021towards}, leap-type EdgeConv~\cite{wang2019dynamic} is used to capture local geometric features, and a cross-cascade module is used to hierarchically combine local and global features.
+Shi~\emph{et al.}~\cite{shi2021graph} regard point cloud completion as a generation task, and cast the input data and intermediate generation as controlling and supporting points, and a GCN is utilized to guide the optimization process.

+For the task of upsampling, a multi-step point cloud upsampling network is proposed in \cite{yifan2019patch} to compute the k-NN graph for feature aggregation.
+Unlike PU-GCN~\cite{qian2021pu} that integrates densely connected graph convolutions into an Inception module, AR-GCN~\cite{wu2019point} incorporates residual connections into a GCN to exploit the correlation between point clouds with different resolutions, as well as a graph adversarial loss to capture characteristics of high-resolution ones.
+PUGeo-Net~\cite{qian2020pugeo} extends DGCNN by two modules for feature recalibration and point expansion.